ritua2/IPT/README.md

 3) a bash script to test the code correctness, and
 4) sample input files (*.txt)

-All the content made in this repository has been made available under the new BSD license.
+All the content in this repository has been made available under the new BSD license.

 # IPT web-portal

-The code related to the latest version of IPT web (https://iptweb.tacc.utexas.edu/entry) is accesible at: https://github.com/ritua2/gib
+The code related to the latest version of IPT web (https://iptweb.tacc.utexas.edu) is accesible at: https://github.com/ritua2/gib

-The IPT web portal code can be easily customized for building new gateways (web-prtals) that need to provide both interactive and batch computing modes.
+The IPT web portal code can be easily customized for building new gateways (web-portals) for providing both interactive and batch computing modes.

 The assets related to the previous version of IPT web are available at the following links: https://github.com/ritua2/ipt-web